sitalbi/PBR-Renderer/README.md

 - After the build completes, the executable will be available in the build output directory.

 ## TODO:
-- Priority : Refactor to have clear separation between renderer and app logic
+- **Priority** : Refactor to have clear separation between renderer and app logic
-- Deferred rendering
+- improve render-pass architecture
-- Improve shadows (using CSM ?)
+- improve shadows (using CSM ?)
+- add deferred rendering
+- add GI
+- add 2D support

 ## Credits: